It seems most people are self-publishing. With the limited traditional publishing opportunities, it only makes sense.

 Some questions to consider might be:

-– Do you know what the front matter is?
+– Do you know what the front matter and back matter are?

 – Are you qualified to create your own cover?